 - What utilities are available, and will you be able to arrange them on your own if they’re not?

 - Are there any restrictions that will affect your development plans?

 - Are there any easements, encroachments, or rights-of-way that might interfere with the planned use or development of the property?

 - What is the precise size, shape, and dimensions of the property?

 Land surveys are put together when a surveyor creates or follows the property’s legal description (as written in the recorded deed) and referencing all the other title documents of record that affect the property.

-If you plan to build a new structure on your land, a survey will help you verify the amount of space you have available to build in accordance with the local zoning and planning department, which plays an important role in perfecting the building plans.
+If you plan to build a new structure on your land, a survey will help you verify the amount of space you have available to build in accordance with the local planning and zoning department, which plays an important role in perfecting the building plans.

-For construction projects, the surveyor prepares maps and reports for site plan approval, locating the construction project, size limit of structures, proper foundation depth, elevations, use restrictions on the property, and whether any other easements cross over the subject property, The surveyor is often asked to certify the survey to the construction lender, title company, and parties having an interest in the construction project.
+For construction projects, the surveyor prepares maps and reports for site plan approval, locating the construction project, size limit of structures, proper foundation depth, elevations, use restrictions on the property, and whether any other easements cross over the subject property.
+The surveyor is often asked to certify the survey to the construction lender, title company, and parties interested in the construction project.

 Understanding Different Types of Surveys